Cheesy Beef Coquillettes with Herbs - Coquillettes au Boeuf, aux Herbes et au Fromage

 • Lahm bi Ajeen (Lebanese)

 This made me think about my own experiences with food as a child.
-Growing up on a farm with three other siblings (who were always hungry) my mother had to prepare a lot of food to satisfy our hunger.
-In the fall, we would fill up the freezer with different cuts of beef all wrapped up in packets with labels on them.
-Every night, my mom would ask one of us to go get a packet of meat for the following day's dinner.
-It shouldn't be a surprise if I told you that we ate a lot of ground beef!
-It's part of our heritage in Quebec, and it was affordable.
-Dinner was usually meat, potatoes, carrots and a stack of white bread on the table next to the butter.
-Some nights, to change things up a little, I would make myself buttery sandwiches with ground beef and mashed potatoes in the middle.
-The food we ate was delicious, it was made from scratch, the beef was raised by a neighbour and we grew our own vegetables, yet something was still missing in our kitchen.
+Growing up on a farm with three siblings (who were always hungry), my mother had to prepare a lot of food to satisfy us.
+In the fall, we would fill the freezer with different cuts of beef, all wrapped in labeled packets.
+Every night, my mom would ask one of us to get a packet of meat for the next day’s dinner.
+It shouldn’t be a surprise that we ate a lot of ground beef!
+It’s part of our heritage in Quebec, and it was affordable.

-Of course we had salt, pepper, cinnamon, allspice, and dried parsley, but my father did not like his food spicy, and he did not like garlic or too many onions.
-Unfortunately, that does not leave much room for creativity!
+Of course, we had salt, pepper, cinnamon, allspice, and dried parsley, but my father didn’t like his food spicy, and he didn’t like garlic or too many onions.
+Unfortunately, that left very little room for creativity!

-In a way, that made things simple for my mom, but my palate was missing something, you know, that extra kick to elevate a dish to a new level.
+In a way, that made things simple for my mom, but my palate was craving that extra kick to elevate a dish.

 CHEESY BEEF COQUILLETTES WITH HERBS